 Harness the power of advanced business war gaming to support strategic decision making

 Understanding the competitive dynamics and anticipating competitor strategies and maneuvers are key to the future direction of your business.
-The Business War Gaming workshop by the ICI explores the different war gaming models for performing role play-based simulations of competitor behavior.
+The Business War Gaming workshop by the ICI explores the different business war gaming models for performing role play-based simulations of competitor behavior.
 Learn how to apply this approach in order to prepare your business for the future, make fundamental decisions about your business strategy, and keep ahead of the competition.

 - Prepare your business for the future by predicting events and changes within the competitive environment and anticipate how you and your competitors might respond.